VazkiiMods/Botania/CONTRIBUTING.md

 * Run the `checkSyntax` Gradle task to make sure your changes pass our style guidelines
 * The `spotlessJavaApply` Gradle task can fix most violations for you.
 * Target the default branch of the repository in all PR's (unless it's a hotfix that only applies to an older version).
-  The maintainers will cherry pick things back ourselves when creating hotfixes.
+  The maintainers will cherry-pick things back ourselves when creating hotfixes.
 * **Keep PR's small**.
 The smaller it is, the faster we will review it.
 Only fix one thing per PR instead of piling everything into one massive PR.
 * Consider the patch workflow to help keep your changes small.
 If you hate GitHub's PR